-NOTE: Caution should be taken when calling demands for verbs, especially in the Jr/Sr Division.
+NOTE: Caution should be taken when calling demands for verbs, especially in the Junior or Senior Division.
 The only legal demands are those listed on the Order of Play Sheets for each division.
 Listed demands cannot be combined as one demand.

-\Only for middle, junior, or senior divisions IV - 33\\Only for junior or senior divisions

-LinguiSHTIK Judges Manual - 2019-20 Edition
+Only for middle, junior, or senior divisions IV - 33Only for junior or senior divisions LinguiSHTIK Judges Manual - 2022-23 Edition